IntersectMBO/governance-actions/preview/2024-10-30-hf10/metadata.jsonld.md

 Protocol Version 10 enables the remainder of the CIP-1694 functionality, ensuring that DReps can participate in voting on all governance actions.
 It enables treasury withdrawals, the ability to record a new constitution, updates to the constitutional committee, and votes of no confidence.
 These are in addition to the 3 existing governance actions that were enabled for Protocol Version 9 by the Chang hard fork (hard forks, parameter updates, and info actions).

 Following the hard fork, the protocol will support a number of new Plutus primitives that have been defined in CIP-0122, CIP-0123 and CIP-0127.
 These provide bitwise and logical operations on byte strings, plus RIPEMD-160 cryptographic hashing functionality (for compatibility with BitCoin).
-These primitives will be enabled by a complementary parameter update governance action.
+These primitives will be enabled by a complementary protocol parameter update governance action.

 # Rationale